HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 The use of `!important` has slightly increased for the top two percentiles this year.
-As `@layer` usage takes hold it will be interesting to see how this impacts the use of this property, typically used to deal with specificity issues.
+As `@layer` usage takes hold, it will be interesting to see how this impacts the use of this property, typically used to deal with specificity issues.

 {{ figure_markup(
     image="important-props.png",